ray-project/ray/site/_posts/2017-05-17-announcing-ray.markdown

 actor.
 These tasks mutate the state of the simulator object, and they are executed one at a time.

-Like remote functions, actor methods return object IDs that can be passed into other tasks and whose values can be retrieved with `ray.get`.
+Like remote functions, actor methods return futures that can be passed into other tasks and whose values can be retrieved with `ray.get`.

 <div align="center">